Wild Horse and Burro Quick Facts

 Removing Wild Horses and Burros from the Range and Placing Animals in Adoption

 To help ensure that herd sizes are in balance with other public rangeland resources and uses, the BLM removed 4,176 (4,064 horses and 112 burros) from the range in Fiscal Year 2013, which ended September 30, 2013.
 (This figure compares to 8,255 animals removed from the range in FY 2012.)
-The Bureau placed 2,671 removed animals into private care through adoption in FY 2013 -- less than half as many as a decade ago (5,701 were adopted out in FY 2005).
+The Bureau placed 2,311 removed animals into private care through adoption in FY 2013 -- less than half as many as in FY 2005, when 5,701 were adopted out.
 Since 1971, when Congress passed the Wild Free-Roaming Horses and Burros Act, the BLM has adopted out more than 230,000 horses and burros.
 For more information about adoptions, please visit How to Adopt and the national adoption schedule.

 Population Growth-Suppression Treatments